RE-SS3D/SS3D/README.md

 If you haven't been there already, the [Discord Server](https://discord.gg/Z3sPhyS) should probably be your first stop.
 You'll find a lot of helpful people there, capable of answering any questions you may have.

-## Code of Conduct

-This project and everyone participating in it are governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to an admin.

 ## Setting up the project

 ### Quickstart Guide